Who Is Sawtooth Simulation?

 Dr. Elia Merzari

 Dr. Elia Merzari received his degree from the Tokyo Institute of Technology with a thesis on using advanced CFD techniques to simulate flows in rod bundles.
-In 2009, he joined ANL, where he served in the NEAMS program, for which he is currently the thermal-fluids lead.
-In 2019, he joined the faculty at Penn State as an associate professor.
-Elia has received several awards, including ANS Landis Young Member Engineering Achievement Award, ASME's George Westinghouse Silver Medal, and two R&D100 awards for Nek5000.
+In 2009, he joined ANL, where he served in the NEAMS program and is currently the thermal-fluids lead.
+In 2019, he joined the faculty at Penn State as an associate professor and is now a full professor.
+Elia has received several awards, including the ANS Landis Young Member Engineering Achievement Award, ASME's George Westinghouse Silver Medal, ANS Fellow, NURETH Fellow, and two R&D100 awards for Nek5000 and Cardinal.

 Dr. April Novak